decred/dcrbounty/src/content/en/rules/index.md

 - Any type of public disclosure of the vulnerability without prior approval from the bug bounty program will make it ineligible for payout.

+- Please inform us if you have your own timeline for full disclosure (90 days minimum).
+Unless specified we will release the information at our own pace.

 - Do not attempt to directly contact the developers in order to obtain the status of a patch/fix.

 - No social engineering.